Ambrose Bierce: Legacy and influence

 Bierce's trip to Mexico and disappearance provide the background for the vampire horror film From Dusk Till Dawn 3: The Hangman's Daughter (2000), in which Bierce's character plays a central role.
 Bierce's fate is the subject of Gerald Kersh's "The Oxoxoco Bottle" (aka "The Secret of the Bottle"), which appeared in The Saturday Evening Post on December 7, 1957, and was reprinted in the anthology Men Without Bones.
 Bierce reappears in the future on Mount Shasta in Robert Heinlein's novella, "Lost Legacy".

-In the fall of 2001, An Occurrence Remembered, a theatrical retelling of Bierce's An Occurrence at Owl Creek Bridge and Chickamauga, premiered off-Broadway in New York City under the production and direction of Lorin Morgan-Richards and lead choreographer Nicole Cavaliere.

 American composer Rodney Waschka II composed an opera, Saint Ambrose (2002), based on Bierce's life.

-In 2002 the American Conservatory Theater in San Francisco premiered David Lang's one-act opera, The Difficulty of Crossing a Field, based on Bierce's one-page short story by the same title.
+In 2002, the American Conservatory Theater in San Francisco premiered David Lang's one-act opera, The Difficulty of Crossing a Field, based on Bierce's one-page short story by the same title.
 The original production ran 75 minutes.

 In 2005, author Kurt Vonnegut stated that he considered "An Occurrence at Owl Creek Bridge" the "greatest American short story" and a work of "flawless ...
 American genius".

 "The Damned Thing" was adapted twice.
 The first time was in 1975 into a Yugoslav TV-movie, Prokletinja.
 The second time was into a 2006 Masters of Horror episode of the same title directed by Tobe Hooper.

 Don Swaim writes of Bierce's life and disappearance in The Assassination of Ambrose Bierce: A Love Story (2015).

 Ambrose Bierce features as a character in Winston Groom's 2016 novel El Paso.
 In the novel, Bierce is personally executed by Pancho Villa.

 Weird-fiction critic and editor S. T. Joshi has cited Bierce as an influence on his own work, and has praised him for his satirical wit, saying "Bierce will remain an equivocal figure in American and world literature chiefly because his dark view of humanity is, by its very nature, unpopular.
 Most people like writing that is cheerful and uplifting, even though a substantial proportion of the world's great literature is quite otherwise."